What Is Malware & Why Is It So Dangerous? Full 2024 Guide

 What is the most dangerous kind of malware?

-The most dangerous types of malware are ransomware and spyware.
+All malware is dangerous, but you should be especially careful of ransomware and spyware.
 Ransomware takes the files on your device hostage, encrypting them so that you won’t be able to access any of them and demanding money in exchange for decryption.
-Spyware logs your keystrokes or even takes recordings of your on-screen activity, which are often used to steal sensitive personal information.
+Spyware logs your keystrokes or even takes recordings of your on-screen activity, which is often used to steal sensitive personal information.

-All the best antiviruses can detect and remove spyware and prevent ransomware from affecting your device.
+All the best antivirus programs can detect and remove spyware and prevent ransomware from infecting your device.
 Some antiviruses like Norton even include data breach monitoring, which will alert you if your personal information has been leaked.

 How do you remove malware from your Windows PC or Laptop?

-I especially recommend Norton 360 as a high-value cybersecurity package that comes with a ton of useful additional features such as anti-phishing protection, a VPN, a password manager, dark web monitoring, identity theft protection (US only), cloud backup, and more.
+I especially recommend Norton 360 as a high-value cybersecurity package that comes with a ton of useful additional features such as anti-phishing protection, a VPN, a password manager, dark web monitoring, identity theft protection, cloud backup, and more.

 Can Mac computers be infected with malware?